Anti-pedophile activism: In Brazil

 The sexual aspect of child abuse began gaining prominence in Brazil in the late 1990s.
 By the mid 2000s, the topic of child pornography on the internet also started gaining notoriety.
 In 2008, the Federal Senate launched a Parliamentary Inquiry Committee to investigate the topic of "pedophilia on the internet", which lasted until 2010.
 The committee was led by evangelical senator Magno Malta, who described his efforts as an "anti-pedophilia crusade".
 It resulted in the nationwide criminalization of child pornography and the requirement that Internet providers and social media companies provide confidential user information to Brazilian authorities upon their request.
 Malta initially intended to pass a bill criminalizing pedophilic fantasies and sexual desires, but that objective was ultimately shut down by the committee advisors.

 Another state-level Parliamentary Inquiry Committee regarding pedophilia was established by the Legislative Assembly of Pará in 2008.

 In Australia

 Following the rise of online vigilante groups overseas, "pedo hunter" groups have been established across Australia.
 This is despite there being some legal issues surrounding the subject.

 It has been reported that anti-LGBTQ vigilante gangs of teenagers purported themselves to be paedophile hunters to engage in gay bashing.
 Instead of targeting individuals who were evidently breaking the law, these groups falsely made gay men confess to being paedophiles and organising meetings so they could be tortured and robbed.
 Members of these gangs hold the false view that LGBTQ people are paedophiles.

+In Austria

+On 28 May 2026 five self-declared "hunters" of "child-abusers" were sentenced at Salzburg Regional Court to lengthy prison terms.
+Four of them were found guilty for attempted murder.

+In Bulgaria

+A Bulgarian group commonly described in the media as the “Pedophile Hunters” became active around 2020.
+One of its publicly identified members was Alen Simeonov.
+Members posed as minors on dating platforms and social media, communicated with adults who allegedly expressed a sexual interest in children, and arranged filmed confrontations that were later published online.
+In March 2022, Bulgarian police stated that evidence collected by the group had contributed to a nationwide operation in which 21 people were detained for suspected sexual offences involving minors.
+Investigators said that 25 individuals had been identified in the group’s recordings.

+In August 2026, a 37-year-old man died after being assaulted near Youth Hill in Plovdiv.
+Prosecutors alleged that a group of minors had arranged the meeting after presenting one of its members online as a 15-year-old girl.
+Authorities said that the suspects regarded the man as a pedophile and were imitating social-media “pedophile hunter” groups.
+Five minors were charged with intentional murder; the proceedings remained ongoing as of August 2026.